ClusterHQ/flocker/docs/labs/docker-plugin.rst

 * The ``docker run -v name:path --volume-driver=flocker`` syntax.
 * The ``VolumeDriver`` parameter on ``/containers/create`` in the Docker Remote API (set it to ``flocker``).

-See the `Docker documentation on volume plugins <https://github.com/docker/docker/blob/master/experimental/plugins_volume.md>`_.
+See the `Docker documentation on volume plugins`_.

 This currently depends on the `experimental build of Docker <https://github.com/docker/docker/tree/master/experimental>`_.